pts/sesamessh/README.txt

 * 2.7: OK.
 * 2.6: OK.
 * 2.5: OK.
-* 2.4: Only if hashlib is installed as an extra package.
+* 2.4: Only if hashlib is installed as an extra package (from PyPi).
 * 3.x: Not compatible.

 __END__